 There is no need to suffer with PTSD.
 There are good treatments that can help.
 You don't need to let PTSD get in the way of your enjoyment of life, hurt your relationships, or cause problems at work or school.
-Learn from Veterans who talk about living with PTSD and how treatment turned their lives around: AboutFace.

 "Getting better" means different things for different people, but people who get treatment improve their quality of life.
 In many cases, PTSD treatment can get rid of your symptoms.
 For some, symptoms may continue after treatment, but you will have learned skills to cope with them better.